Let me say right off: I do not believe in the idea of hate speech. One person’s “hate speech” is another person’s “free speech.”

 Q: What about nonverbal symbols, like swastikas and burning crosses — are they constitutionally protected?

 A: Symbols of hate are constitutionally protected if they’re worn or displayed before a general audience in a public place — say, in a march or at a rally in a public park.
-But the First Amendment doesn’t protect the use of nonverbal symbols to encroach upon, or desecrate, private property, such as burning a cross on someone’s lawn or spray-painting a swastika on the wall of a synagogue or dorm.
+But the First Amendment doesn’t protect the use of nonverbal symbols to encroach upon or desecrate, private property, such as burning a cross on someone’s lawn or spray-painting a swastika on the wall of a synagogue or dorm.

-Q: Aren’t speech codes on college campuses an effective way to combat bias against people of color, women and gays?
+Q: Aren’t speech codes on college campuses an effective way to combat bias against people of color, women, and gays?

 A: Historically, defamation laws or codes have proven ineffective at best and counter-productive at worst.
 For one thing, depending on how they’re interpreted and enforced, they can actually work against the interests of the people they were ostensibly created to protect.
 Why?
-Because the ultimate power to decide what speech is offensive and to whom rests with the authorities — the government or a college administration — not with those who are the alleged victims of hate speech.
+Because the ultimate power to decide what speech is offensive and to whom rests with the authorities — the government or a college administration — not with those, who are the alleged victims of hate speech.

 In Great Britain, for example, a Racial Relations Act was adopted in 1965 to outlaw racist defamation.
-But throughout its existence, the Act has largely been used to persecute activists of color, trade unionists and anti-nuclear protesters, while the racists — often white members of Parliament — have gone unpunished
+But throughout its existence, the Act has largely been used to persecute activists of color, trade unionists, and anti-nuclear protesters, while the racists — often white members of Parliament — have gone unpunished

 Similarly, under a speech code in effect at the University of Michigan for 18 months, white students in 20 cases charged black students with offensive speech.
 One of the cases resulted in the punishment of a black student for using the term “white trash” in conversation with a white student.
-The code was struck down as unconstitutional in 1989 and, to date, the ACLU has brought successful legal challenges against speech codes at the Universities of Connecticut, Michigan and Wisconsin.
+The code was struck down as unconstitutional in 1989 and, to date, the ACLU has brought successful legal challenges against speech codes at the Universities of Connecticut, Michigan, and Wisconsin.

-These examples demonstrate that speech codes don’t really serve the interests of persecuted groups.
+These examples demonstrate that speech codes don’t serve the interests of persecuted groups.
 The First Amendment does.
-As one African American educator observed: “I have always felt as a minority person that we have to protect the rights of all because if we infringe on the rights of any persons, we’ll be next.”
+As one African American educator observed: “I have always felt like a minority person that we have to protect the rights of all because if we infringe on the rights of any persons, we’ll be next.”

 Q: But don’t speech codes send a strong message to campus bigots, telling them their views are unacceptable?

 A: Bigoted speech is symptomatic of a huge problem in our country; it is not the problem itself.
-Everybody, when they come to college, brings with them the values, biases and assumptions they learned while growing up in society, so it’s unrealistic to think that punishing speech is going to rid campuses of the attitudes that gave rise to the speech in the first place.
+Everybody, when they come to college, brings with them the values, biases, and assumptions they learned while growing up in society, so it’s unrealistic to think that punishing speech is going to rid campuses of the attitudes that gave rise to the speech in the first place.
 Banning bigoted speech won’t end bigotry, even if it might chill some of the crudest expressions.
 The mindset that produced the speech lives on and may even reassert itself in more virulent forms.

 Speech codes, by simply deterring students from saying out loud what they will continue to think in private, merely drive biases underground where they can’t be addressed.
 In 1990, when Brown University expelled a student for shouting racist epithets one night on the campus, the institution accomplished nothing in the way of exposing the bankruptcy of racist ideas.

-As a former Dean at the University of Illinois I was often amazed at the number of people who disagreed with the ACLU’s position on Hate Speech.
+As a former Dean at the University of Illinois, I was often amazed at the number of people who disagreed with the ACLU’s position on Hate Speech.

-Their remedy in dealing with so-called Hate Speech was to advocate some form of punishment for the offender–firing a non-tenured instructor, expelling a student, censoring a tenured-professor or administrator.
+Their remedy in dealing with so-called Hate Speech was to advocate some form of punishment for the offender–firing a non-tenured instructor, expelling a student, censoring a tenured professor or administrator.

-In any case, literature and other forms of creative endeavor, should never be restricted by those who believe THEY are the final arbiters of what can and cannot be said, written or shown.
+In any case, literature and other forms of creative endeavor should never be restricted by those who believe THEY are the final arbiters of what can and cannot be said, written or shown.